nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 <a id="item-two"></a>
 ### Update Exercises from Log feature

 The proposed feature is to allow users to update exercises from the ExerciseLog class to allow for full CRUD functionality of the class.
-Currently, users are able to create exercises and log them as well as view all the exercises that they have created, but in the case of a typo, they are unable to update the log to accomodate for the user error.
+Currently, users are able to create exercises and log them as well as view all the exercises that they have created, but in the case of a typo, they are unable to update the log to accommodate for the user error.
 To improve the user experience, this update feature has been proposed to allow users to have a better experience using the app.

 The update feature will be implemented by allowing users to select the task that they want to edit by specifying the month and day that they logged this exercise at, as well as the corresponding exercise name and the number of calories that the exercise has burned.
 This is because each exercise is stored within Day objects, and in order to check if two exercises are equivalent, we check both the exerciseName and caloriesBurned fields.
 Thus, these parameters will need to be specified by the user in order to update the exercise log.